SCCA Purpose & Mission

 - Enhance access to improved cancer interventions, and advance the standard of cancer care regionally and beyond.

 Lead the world in translating scientific discovery into the prevention, diagnosis, treatment, and cure of cancer.

-In 2011 over 300 oncologists, surgeons, radiologists, pathologists, and research physicians treated over 5,500 patients for many types of cancers including leukemia, lymphoma, breast, prostate, lung, and colon cancer.
-SCCA patients have access to the latest cancer treatments including stem cell and bone marrow transplantation, gene therapy, specialized antibody therapies, high-dose chemotherapy, radiation therapy, immunotherapy, minimally invasive surgical techniques, and other specialized therapies.
-Patients receive their outpatient care at the SCCA clinic on Lake Union.
-Inpatient care is provided at UW Medical Center and Seattle Children’s.
+In 2014, more than 300 oncologists, surgeons, radiation oncologists, and many other clinicians treated over 6,000 patients for many types of cancers including leukemia and lymphoma, and breast, prostate, lung, and colon cancer.
+SCCA patients have access to the latest cancer treatments including stem cell and bone marrow transplantation, gene therapy, high-dose chemotherapy, radiation therapy, immunotherapy, minimally invasive surgical techniques, and other specialized therapies.

 A major focus of SCCA is to speed up the transfer of new diagnostic and treatment techniques from the research setting to patient care.
 The highly integrated approach to cancer research and treatment among SCCA partner organizations supports the flow of scientific information among researchers, clinicians, and patients, thereby accelerating the development of new knowledge and treatment of various cancers and blood disorders.